utmapp/mac.getutm.app/_virtual_machines/ubuntu-20.04.md

 ![Step 6](/images/guides//ubuntu_screen_6.png)

 {:start="7"}
 7. Start the VM and choose to install Ubuntu server.
+(If you cannot boot to the installer, go to the troubleshooting section at the bottom.)
 Follow the installation wizard, all the default options are recommended.

 ![Step 7](/images/guides//ubuntu_screen_7.png)